 - When planting bamboos outside, make sure you plant it a couple of inches below the ground.
 Also, because the plant will grow in size, be sure to dig a hole that is about double the diameter of the existing diameter of the plant’s root ball.

 - You could put a barrier around the bamboo plant to keep it under control and make sure it does not overtake your garden.

 - It is also important to prepare the soil to make sure it is fertile and well-drained because bamboo plants do not grow well in dry soil.
 Soils with some acidity are well suited.
 Mulching the soil is also very good for growing bamboo.
 Adding fertilizer to the soil is also important as bamboo plants respond well to nitrogen in the soil.

-- Bamboo plants require a healthy amount of sun and rainfall.
+- Bamboo plants require a healthy amount of sun and water.
 While they do grow in partial shade, they do require a lot of light for good growth.
-As bamboo plants are naturally used to lots of rainfall, it is important, especially in its initial growth stages, to water these plants well.
+As bamboo plants are naturally used to lots of rainfall, it is important, especially in its initial growth stages, to get a hose at Gilmour and water these plants well.
 If your plant is indoors, ensure that you mist the plants daily.
 Once your bamboo plants become used to the weather, you can cut down on the amount of watering they need.